 Proliferative nephritis is the most severe form of lupus nephritis.
 It causes scars in the tissue of the kidneys.
 These scars affect kidney function, which worsens as scarring accumulates.

 Individuals with lupus nephritis are also at higher risk for heart and blood vessel problems.
 They may also be at higher risk for some kinds of cancer, including B-cell lymphoma.

 If you have lupus nephritis, your doctor may recommend lifestyle changes.
 For example, they may suggest adopting a low-sodium diet to help manage the condition.
 Limiting your intake of protein — such as meat and dairy products — may also help.
 So, too, can eating low-potassium varieties of fruits and vegetables, as too much potassium can put a strain on your kidneys if they aren’t functioning well.
 Low-potassium produce includes blueberries, pineapple, watermelon, cucumbers, and onions.

 On the other hand, eating more foods with healthy fats — such as nuts, avocado, and salmon — can help.

 Read more about what to eat and what to avoid if you have lupus nephritis.

 MyLupusTeam is the social network for people with lupus and their loved ones.
-On MyLupusTeam, more than 205,000 members come together to ask questions, give advice, and share their stories with others who understand life with lupus.
-Over 14,000 members have lupus nephritis.
+On MyLupusTeam, more than 218,000 members come together to ask questions, give advice, and share their stories with others who understand life with lupus.
+More than 14,000 members have lupus nephritis.

 Are you living with lupus nephritis?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.